-How to dissolve an Alabama Corporation
+How to Dissolve an Alabama Corporation

-How do you dissolve a Alabama corporation?
+How do you dissolve an Alabama corporation?

 Dissolution of a corporation does NOT alter the status of its shareholders, transfer title of the corporation’s property, prevent transfer of its shares, prevent commencement of a legal proceeding, or suspend a pending proceeding, terminate the authority of the registered agent of the corporation, or result in the corporation’s name becoming available for use by another business until the time period to revoke the dissolution has passed.

 Alabama Corporation Dissolution FAQ